airmanparker34/steamquerybot/readme.md

 applications.commands lets your app create commands in guilds its installed bot is to enable your bot user.
 After you click bot, you can also add different user permissions to the bot.
 For now, just check Send Messages.

+List of all OAuth2 Scopes https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes

+3) Once you add scopes, you should see a URL that you can copy to install your app.

+Installing your app

+1) Copy the URL that was generated when settings permissions (link at bottom), and paste it into your browser.